carlmontanari/scrapli/README.md

 scrapli -- scrap(e c)li --  is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
-The name scrapli -- is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible, while providing a well typed, well documented , simple API.
+The name scrapli -- is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible, while providing a well typed, well documented, simple API.

 # Table of Contents